g1ovanaqueiroz/g1ovanaqueiroz/README.md

 And I have been researching these topics and hosting the Guardians podcast #ChamaOSuporte.

 ### 🦾 I'm a volunteer at RAS IEEE UFCG
-You probably know the IEEE.
+You probably know IEEE.
 RAS (Robotics & Automation Society) is an IEEE branch that seeks to research and disseminate knowledge about robotics worldwide, in addition to participating in competitions of programming and robotics.

 ### 🎶 Fun fact
 I love and have been studying music since I was a kid, so you will probably see some personal music projects around here.